We work with local farmers and seed suppliers, and only purchase seeds with organic certification.

 For the month leading up to each season (Summer, Winter, Autumn, Spring) we accept new members for our organic growers club.

 You'll be charged $59 on the date of your initial purchase.
 Your box will be sent in the first week of the season (1-4 weeks from purchase)

 Subsequently, you'll be charged on the 15th of the month preceding each season on quarterly basis.

 For example, if you join November 27th - you'll be charged $59 on this date, and receive your summer box in the first week of December.

 Your next payment will be charged on 15th of February, and you'll receive your autumn box in the first week of March.

 Your next payment would then be the 15th of May, and you'd receive your winter box in the first week of June.
 And so on.

 There are no minimum subscription periods - you can cancel your subscription at anytime.

-In addition to our pay as you go subscription, you can also buy a year's subscription in advance - and receive a 7.5% discount on each box you receive.
+In addition to our pay as you go subscription, you can also buy a year's subscription in advance - and receive a healthy discount to boot.